 Regular application requirements of the University apply to all applicants for the Community Development Masters degree.
 In addition, the candidates must schedule a meeting with the program director to develop a study plan which will lay out course selections and identify the need, if any, for additional credit hours beyond the required 36.

 The degree requires a minimum of 36 semester credit hours.
 The core of the program consists of credit hours of courses required of all students.
 A list of pre-approved courses is provided, from which the student may select the remaining twelve credit hours.
 Alternative courses may be selected from offerings of other degree programs on campus, with departmental approval.

-For the official requirements for a Master of Science in Community Development, see the Prairie View A&M University Catalog.
+For the official requirements for a Master of Community Development, see the Prairie View A&M University Catalog.